N0t4nqr3w/CISC375-Assignment3-ColorByNumbers/README.md

   - Switching between the colors.

   - Saving cell data into the local storage.

+Finally, main.js will handle the event handling part:

+  - The keyboard controls that is in assignment2.js

+  - The settings UI when changing light and dark themes.

+  - And the window.onload = ()=>{changePage(Number(localStorage.getItem('colorByNumbers_Puzzle')));createPuzzleList();}; that wait for all image elements to load.